top of page

 1959 Abarth Alfa Romeo 1300 Berlinetta by Colani

-The 1959 Abarth Alfa Romeo 1300 Berlinetta is a unique piece of automotive history.
+The 1959 Abarth Alfa Romeo 1300 Berlinetta by Colani is a unique piece of automotive history.
 Originally an Abarth-Alfa Romeo 1000 GT Berlinetta, the car was dramatically transformed after a crash in 1959.
 Renowned designer Luigi Colani was tasked with creating a new body, resulting in a groundbreaking aerodynamic form that showcased his distinctive style.
 The rebuilt car was fitted with a larger 1300cc Alfa Romeo engine, enhancing its performance.
 While not a mass-produced model, the Abarth Alfa Romeo 1300 Berlinetta remains a significant milestone in automotive design and a testament to the visionary work of Colani.

 1960s Colani GT